How to Sign Up for Washington Post: Quick and Easy Guide

 A digital subscription gives you unlimited access to Washington Post content online.

-You can read articles on the website and use the mobile apps.
+You can read articles directly on their website and also check them out through the mobile apps.

 Can I read The Washington Post if I have Amazon Prime?

-Prime members need their own Washington Post subscription to read articles.
+If you’re a Prime member, you’ll need your own Washington Post subscription to read their articles.

 How do I start a subscription for home delivery of The Washington Post?

-To get the paper delivered, you can call the subscription hotline.
+If you want the physical paper delivered to your doorstep, you can call their subscription hotline.

-A customer service rep will set up your account and delivery schedule.
+A customer service representative can help get your account and delivery schedule set up.

-You can also sign up online through the Washington Post website.
+You can also sign up through the Washington Post website.

 What’s the cost of a Washington Post subscription?

-Print delivery costs more and depends on where you live.
+Print delivery costs a bit more and can depend on your location.

 Is there a way to access The Washington Post without paying?

-The Washington Post has a paywall, but there are a few ways to read some content for free.
+The Washington Post does have a paywall, but there are ways to access some content for free.

-You can view a limited number of articles each month without a subscription.
+You can read a limited number of articles each month without a subscription, and during breaking news events, some articles are available at no cost.

 How do I find my Washington Post account login?

-If you forget your login info, go to the Washington Post website.
+If you can’t recall your login info, head to the Washington Post website.